heliotactic/heliotactic.github.io/_posts/2019-11-28-acknowledgement.md

 I have found only indications of a Land Acknowledgement being discussed in the UND Student Senate as of late 2019.
 I offer this acknowledgement in committment to the work that still needs to be done there.

-    I acknowledge the Three Affiliated Tribes as the traditional stewards of the unceded lands where I came of age and prospered: the Standing Rock Sioux, the Sisseton-Wahpeton Oyate and the Turtle Mountain Band of Chippewa.
-These lands have shaped my identity and my ways of engaging the world around me, and I recognize the sovereignty of people of the Three Affiliated Tribes as stewards of this land, through times past, present, and into the future.
-In acknowledging this, I reaffirm my own commitment to the work of dismantling the ongoing legacies of settler colonialism, and the exclusions and erasures of many Indigenous peoples that continues today.
+>   I would like to begin by acknowledging the Three Affiliated Tribes
+>   as the traditional stewards of the unceded lands where I came of
+>   age and prospered: the Standing Rock Sioux, the Sisseton-Wahpeton
+>   Oyate and the Turtle Mountain Band of Chippewa.
+These lands have
+>   shaped my identity and my ways of engaging the world around me,
+>   and I recognize the sovereignty of people of the Three Affiliated
+>   Tribes as stewards of this land, through times past, present, and
+>   into the future.
+In acknowledging this, I reaffirm my own
+>   commitment to the work of dismantling the ongoing legacies of
+>   settler colonialism, and the exclusions and erasures of many
+>   Indigenous peoples that continues today.

 ## University of Wisconsin